piermorel/gramm/README.md

 The code for the following figures and numerous others is in <code>examples.m</code>.

-###Relationships between categorical variables and a continuous variable
+###Relationship categorical and continuous variables

 <img src="/img/Visualization_Y_categoricalX.png" alt="" width="800">